sandeepyadav12345/Job-Search-Platform-Server/README.md

-# Nest.js GraphQL task management with Mongoose
+# Nest.js GraphQL Job Search Platform with Mongoose

 ### Run with docker
 1. Run `docker-compose up --build` (will be used `.env.prod` config).